-The heart of the cottage is an open plan sitting and dining room, with a wood-burning stove to keep you warm on a winter’s night.
+The heart of the cottage is an open plan sitting and dining room, which has a wood-burning stove to keep you warm on a cold winter’s night.
 There’s also a well-equipped galley kitchen, and upstairs there’s a bedroom with king-sized bed and en-suite shower room.
 The property is beautifully presented, mixing up character features and a stylish, contemporary décor.

 Things to do nearby: As well as the Ebrington Arms, the Churchill Arms in Paxford is another great local pub.
 The cottage is only two miles from the market town of Chipping Campden and the lovely gardens at Hidcote and Kiftsgate are within walking distance.
 There are plenty more great walks nearby too, including Dover’s Hill and the start of the Cotswold Way.

-The details: A four-night stay at Harrowby End* starts from £565.
+The details: A three-night weekend stay at Harrowby End* in January 2024 costs £512.

-The details: A three-night stay at Garsons Cottage* in January starts from £447.
+The details: A three-night weekend stay at The Hideaway* in January 2024 costs £697.

 Get away from it all this winter with a stay in this quaint thatched cottage in the northwest Cotswolds.
 Field Cottage is located in a peaceful spot on the slopes of Bredon Hill, surrounded by walking and cycling routes through tranquil countryside.
 The cottage is a romantic escape for two – or if you want to bring friends along you can also rent the adjacent Garden Room.